sdinukad/egg-grid-overlay/README.md

 ![screenshot](screenshot3.jpg)
 ---

 This tool overlays a simple, clean **10x6 grid** onto your screen.
 You can perfectly align this grid with your Pokemmo PC box.
+Windows only.

+## Quickstart Guide

+1. Download and run `grid_overlay.exe` found in the releases section.
+2. Press **Ctrl+Alt+G**.
+A border and title bar will appear, and the window will become solid.
+3. Go to your PC in-game.
+Drag and resize the grid window until it aligns perfectly with your PC boxes.
+4. Once aligned, press **Ctrl+Alt+G** or **ESC** to lock the grid.
+The borders will vanish, and the overlay will become click-through again.

 ## Features